neondatabase/website/content/docs/functions/json_object.md

 ### Creating nested JSON objects

 You could use `json_object` to create nested `JSON` objects for representing more complex data.
 However, since `json_object` only expects text values for each key, we will need to combine it with other `JSON` functions like `json_build_object`.

-Query:
+For example:

 ```sql
 SELECT json_build_object(
   'title', title,